zackforbing/ruby-submissions/1603/module_4_assignments/gametime/brian-and-robbie/check_in1.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1: _eg.
-Create snake head constructor that draws itself on the canvas_

-* Goal 2: _eg.
-Stop snake from moving past the boundry of the canvas when moving - write tests_
+* Goal 1: A ball can move around - collisions with the wall are recognized - a standard velocity.

+* Goal 2:

+Two balls are in the game.
+Eventlistener shows and moves them both.
+(Two players can move the balls).

+or

+The flag exists and is randomly placed on the map.
+Ball and a flag collision is recognized

-* Goal 3: _eg.
-Configure jshint and .jshintrc_
+* Goal 3: Some amount of testing was completed for ball.

-_Note: Instructor/Groups can add additional goals beyond 3.
-Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Both options of Goal 2 are complete

 ### Feedback?